platanus/pincers/README.md

 # Pincers

-Pincers is a jQuery inspired DSL that wraps both webdriver and nokogiri.
+Pincers is a jQuery inspired Ruby DSL on top of webdriver.
+In other words: an easy to use set of functions that allow you to scrape or automate navigation of a Javascript intensive webpage.

 ![pincers diagram](https://cloud.githubusercontent.com/assets/313750/9365154/5ec7213c-4686-11e5-9fbd-7e9b22dae25d.png)